 Screen size isn’t as big of a deal with monitors since you will be viewing them up close, and the differences are fairly minor.

 Today, gaming monitors stick to anywhere between 21 inches and 27 inches since those represent the perfect balance of visual clarity and viewing comfort.
-Anything higher and they would have to be viewed from a distance, and anything smaller and they wouldn’t benefit as much from high resolutions.
+Anything higher and they would have to be watched from a distance, and anything smaller and they wouldn’t benefit as much from high resolutions.

 Which size you choose is entirely up to you, although if you are going with a 1080p monitor, it is best to not go larger than 24 inches since the lower pixel density will inevitably lead to some unsightly aliasing.

 A modern gaming monitor has the following inputs and outputs: